brunomaga/brunomaga.github.io/_posts/2017-11-27-Reinforcement-Learning.md

 \label{sarsa}
 $$

-where $s'$ and $a'$ and the state and action at the next step possibly taken.
+where $s'$ and $a'$ are the state and action at the next step possibly taken.

 <p align="center">
 <img width="20%" height="20%" src="/assets/2017-Reinforcement-Learning/q-value-2.png"><br/>
-<small>source: Lecture notes, Unsupervised and Reing.
+<small>source: Lecture notes, Unsupervised and Reinf.
 Learning, M.O.
 Gewaltig, EPFL</small>
 </p>

 ##### Theorem - Convergence in expectation of SARSA

-If the mean update has converged ( $ < \Delta Q (s,a) > =0 > $) with the update rule \ref{sarsa}, then the resulting Q-values solve the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation), a necessary condition for optimality associated with the mathematical optimization method known as dynamic programming:
+If the mean update has converged ( $ < \Delta Q (s,a) > =0 > $) with the update rule \ref{sarsa}, then the resulting Q-values solve the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation), a necessary condition for optimality, associated with the mathematical optimization method known as dynamic programming:

 $$
 Q (s,a) =  \sum_{s'} P^a_{s \rightarrow s'} [ R^a_{s \rightarrow s'} + \gamma \sum_{a'} \pi (s',a') Q(s',a') ]